craftcms/cms/docs/templating/examples/set-password-form.md

 # Set Password Form

 When a user forgets their password, Craft will send them an email with a URL to set a new password.
-That URL is defined by your [setPasswordPath](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#$setPasswordPath-detail) config setting, which is “setpassword” by default.
+That URL is defined by your <config:setPasswordPath> config setting, which is “setpassword” by default.

 If you want the front-end of your site to support password resetting, you need to create a template at the path specified by the ”setPasswordPath” config setting.